drbenvincent/delay-discounting-analysis/README.md

 ### Read the research paper
 Vincent, B., T. (in press) [Hierarchical Bayesian estimation and hypothesis testing for delay discounting tasks](http://link.springer.com/article/10.3758%2Fs13428-015-0672-2), Behavior Research Methods. doi:10.3758/s13428-015-0672-2

-### Get in touch
-Please use the [GitHub Issues](https://github.com/drbenvincent/delay-discounting-analysis/issues) feature to ask question, report a bug, or request a feature.
-You'll need a GitHub account to do this, which isn't very hard to set up.
-But you could always email me instead.

 ### Videos
 Click below to follow through to youtube videos...